metosin/ring-swagger/README.md

 ;  :paths {}}
 ```

-### A more complete example
+### More complete example

-with info, tags, routes and anonymous nested schemas.
+... with info, tags, routes and anonymous nested schemas.

 ```clojure
 (require '[schema.core :as s])